 On Remembrance Day 1995 the Caloundra Headland Memorial Walkway was dedicated as a War Memorial and a monument and plaque were installed.

-By July 2020 about 2200 plaques had been installed commemorating the life and service of Australian and Allied Defence personnel.
+By the end of 2021 about 2400 plaques had been installed commemorating the life and service of Australian and Allied Defence personnel.

-The walkway extends about 600 metres from the Caloundra Surf Lifesaving Club ("Mets") on Kings Beach around the headland to the Shelly Beach access road.
+The walkway extends about 1.2 kilometres from the Caloundra Surf Lifesaving Club ("Mets") on Kings Beach around the headland to the Shelly Beach access road.
 Along the walkway there are many sites dedicated to the memory of those units that contributed to the defence of Australia.

 The Caloundra Headland Memorial Walkway is a relatively easy walk, even for those who are infirm.

 It not only showcases Caloundra's picturesque coastline, but also provides a range of suitable places to pause and reflect on the sacrifice and commitment of those who served their nation.